 |San Jose, CA||$30.79||$64,050|

 Beginning Your Career as a Biological Technician

-The work of a biological technician can be a good fit for some EMTs and paramedics.
-The combination of analysis, organization, observation, and medical experience can become a promising career in the research field, and who knows?
-You might even help develop the next tool or medicinal treatment used by future EMTs and paramedics.
+Becoming a biological technician can be a good fit for many EMTs and paramedics.
+The combination of analysis, organization, observation, and medical experience can lead to a promising career in the research field.
+And who knows?
+You could even be responsible for helping develop the next medical tool or medicinal treatment used by future EMTs, paramedics, and even doctors.